Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-It currently costs £80 to take a number plate off a car and retain the registration.
-Payment of this fee will be shown on the V778 (Retention document) when the retention application process is complete.
+It currently costs £80 to retain a number plate by taking it off a vehicle.
+Payment of this fee will be shown on the V778 retention document, also known as a retention certificate when the number plate retention application process is complete.
 There is then no further charge when you wish to put the number plate onto a suitable vehicle.

-You can pay by debit or credit card if you are doing this online; or a cheque, bankers draft or postal order made payable to 'DVLA Swansea' if you are applying using a V317 form.
+You can pay by debit or credit card to retain a number plate online; or a cheque, bankers draft or postal order made payable to 'DVLA Swansea' if you are applying to retain a number plate using a V317 form.